ggustafsson/Ninja-Color-Scheme/README.markdown

 **:colorscheme ninja** within Vim (add line to **~/.vimrc** or **~/.gvimrc** if you want the setting to stick).

-Ninja works great with **Pathogen** so if you are already using it you can put the whole directory under **~/.vim/bundle** for a hassel free installation.
+Ninja works great with **Pathogen** so if you are already using it you then you can put this whole Git repository under **~/.vim/bundle** for a hassle free installation.

 Configuration
 -------------